aws/aws-eks-best-practices/content/security/docs/multitenancy.md

 The Kubernetes community has recognized the current shortcomings of soft multi-tenancy and the challenges with hard multi-tenancy.
 The [Multi-Tenancy Special Interest Group (SIG)](https://github.com/kubernetes-sigs/multi-tenancy) is attempting to address these shortcomings through several incubation projects, including Hierarchical Namespace Controller (HNC) and Virtual Cluster.

-The HNC proposal (KEP) describes a way to create parent-child relationships between namespaces with \[policy\] object inheritance along with an ability for tenant administrators to create subnamespaces.
+The HNC proposal (KEP) describes a way to create parent-child relationships between namespaces with \[policy\] object inheritance along with an ability for tenant administrators to create sub-namespaces.

 The Virtual Cluster proposal describes a mechanism for creating separate instances of the control plane services, including the API server, the controller manager, and scheduler, for each tenant within the cluster (also known as "Kubernetes on Kubernetes").